orkhan-huseyn/basic-interpreter/readme.md

 * Lexing  - Process of tokenizing input string.
 * Parsing - Process of analyzing token list given by Lexer and creating parse tree (AST).
 Used LL(k) parsing algorithm.
-* TypeChecking - Checking if the program is well typed (NOT IMPLEMENTED YET)
+* TypeChecking - Checking if the program is well typed.
-* Evaluation - Process of evaluting expression and statement
+* Evaluation - Process of evaluting expression and statement.

 Test codes that interpreter is able to process: